JamyPut/RenameFilesInWD/README.md

 # RenameFilesInWD
-renames all files with in the working directory with a certain file extension
+renames all files in the working directory with a certain file extension